Canadian Literature (journal): Online presence and contemporary history

 In 2007, Margery Fee, a specialist in Indigenous literatures and Canadian literature and language, became the journal's fifth editor.
 During Fee's editorship, Canadian Literature made its back catalogue of issues openly accessible through the journal's website, and in 2012 launched the CanLit Guides open-access online educational resource, which uses archival material from the journal to teach students of Canadian literature about academic writing and reading.

-Laura Moss is the journal's sixth and most recent editor, having taken over from Fee in 2015.
+Laura Moss was the journal's sixth editor, having taken over from Fee in 2015.
 In recent years, Canadian Literature has published special issues on topics such as Indigenous literature, Asian Canadian critique, the literature of Vancouver, global perspectives on Canadian literature, as well as issues supporting the work of emerging scholarship and graduate students.
-Moss's work as editor has sought "to ensure that the journal continues to be vital to a wide readership," keeping in Canadian Literature's tradition of critical eclecticism while emphasizing the "social utility" of Canadian literary criticism and the "journal as a space to speak freely, debate passionately, think safely, question vigorously, argue vehemently, and express contentious opinion."
+Moss's work as editor sought "to ensure that the journal continues to be vital to a wide readership," keeping in Canadian Literatures tradition of critical eclecticism while emphasizing the "social utility" of Canadian literary criticism and the "journal as a space to speak freely, debate passionately, think safely, question vigorously, argue vehemently, and express contentious opinion."

+Christine Kim served as the journal's seventh editor from 2020 to 2025.
+An associate professor of English at the University of British Columbia, Kim specializes in Asian North American literature and theory, diaspora studies, and cultural studies.
+She is the author of The Minor Intimacies of Race (University of Illinois Press, 2016) and co-editor of Cultural Grammars of Nation, Diaspora, and Indignity (Wilfrid Laurier University Press, 2012).
+Her editorship continued Canadian Literature's commitment to publishing work on Asian Canadian critique and transnational perspectives, while bringing her expertise in diaspora and cultural studies to the journal's editorial vision.

+Mary Chapman became the journal's eighth editor in 2025.
+A professor of English at the University of British Columbia, Chapman specializes in modernist and twentieth-century literatures, transnational American studies, suffrage literature and activism, women's poetry, periodicals, digital humanities, and public humanities.
+Her award-winning scholarly edition Becoming "Sui Sin Far": Early Fiction, Journalism and Travel Writing by Edith Maude Eaton (McGill-Queen's University Press, 2016) assembles uncollected texts from Edith Maude Eaton's early career.
+Her current research involves a microhistory of the family of Asian American authors Edith and Winnifred Eaton.